 Chemical Waste Disposal

-- Hazardous waste is incinerated, at off-site locations, whenever possible.
+- Hazardous waste is usually incinerated at off-site locations at substantial cost to the univeristy.
 Departments are encouraged to employ waste reduction procedures to limit costs.
 Use these guidelines to prepare and request disposal of hazardous chemical waste.

 Hazardous chemical waste refers to any material substance that is